Respiratory therapist: Taiwan

+Yemen

+Respiratory care in Yemen has started in 2005 and the profession has accredited by Yemeni Medical Council in 2020 as one of allied medical professions.

+Respiratory care professionals need to complete either minimum three years Associate of Science in Respiratory Care or four-years Bachelor of Science in respiratory care (BsRC) for the license called YRCLE. there are currently 3 accredited programs in bachelor degree and one postgraduate program as master of science in respiratory care in Yemen.

+Yemen has joined International Council For Respiratory care in 2020 as the third Arabic country after Saudi Arabia & UAE.
+It has currently full member of International Council For Respiratory care and Saleem N. Hamilah, BS, RCP, FNIV, MsRC is the official governor for Yemen.

+Respiratory Care Services Administration

+The Respiratory Care Services Administration (RCSA) is a governmental administration at Yemen's Ministry of Public Health & Population established in July 2019.

+Yemeni Association For Respiratory Care

+The Yemeni Association for Respiratory Care (YARC) is a non profit organization and is the only professional organization supporting Respiratory Care in the Yemen.
+In addition to attempting to help respiratory therapists nationally and locally, the YARC is trying to promote the profession as a whole to increase interest and membership.
+The YARC established in 2017.

-Specialist Respiratory Therapists
+Specialist respiratory therapists

 Anesthesia assistants

 The traditional role of the operating room respiratory therapist has included providing technical support to the anesthesiologist for the proper use and maintenance of the anesthetic gas machine, in addition to also providing airway management.
 In Ontario, Canada, this role in the operating room has evolved to include a more advanced and specialized role with increasing responsibilities to the respiratory therapist.
 This "anesthesia assistant" is a distinct occupation from the American "anesthesiologist assistant".
 These Canadian respiratory therapists are academically prepared to perform activities such as sedation by the administration of anesthetic gases and medications, insertion and management of vascular (arterial and venous) access and assessment of the depth of anesthesia under the guidance of an anesthesiologist.
 This role is similar to the nurse anesthetist, except that an anesthesia assistant must have an anesthesiologist supervising them and a nurse anesthetist, does not.

 Asthma specialists

 Asthma specialists work with clinics, hospitals and schools as an educator for teachers, parents, patients and practitioners on asthma and allergies.
 Respiratory therapists in the role as an asthma educator additionally help diagnose and treat asthma and other respiratory illness.
 Additionally, an asthma educator is the resource clinician in inpatient and outpatient environments for evaluating and advising physicians on treatment plans and helping facilitate patient understanding and compliance with the plan.
 In the United States, certified asthma educators (AE-C) are credentialed by the National Asthma Education Certification Board (NAECB).

 In Canada, the Canadian Network for Respiratory Care administers two certifications for the specialization as respiratory therapist asthma educator, the certified asthma educator (CAE) (preferred by practitioners with a pediatric focus) and the certified respiratory educator (CRE), which comprises the CAE program with additional training in COPD.